5 Archaeological Discoveries That Confirmed the Bible in 2025

 • Musical notation: Indicates how to play the hymn on a 9-string lyre

-Poetic Parallelism: The Connection with Psalms
+Poetic Parallelism: The Connection to the Psalms

-The most fascinating aspect for biblical scholars is that the Hymn to Nikkal uses the same poetic structure as Hebrew Psalms: parallelism of ideas.
+The most fascinating aspect for biblical scholars is that the Hymn to Nikkal uses the same poetic structure as the Hebrew Psalms: parallelism of ideas.

 How Poetic Parallelism Works